foss-for-synopsys-dwc-arc-processors/arc-ABI-manual/arcv3-elf.md

 ### The Frame-Pointer Register

 The frame pointer register (fp) is used when a function calls alloca() to allocate space on the stack, and stack-frame-based variables must be accessed.
+The frame pointer is also provided for debugger support.
+If you are not using a debugger, you can optimize your code by eliminating the frame pointer, using the `-fomit-frame-pointer` compiler option.
+When the frame pointer is eliminated, register fp is available as a temporary register.

-### The Callee's Prolog Code
+### Call Saved Registers

 The callee's prolog code saves all registers that need to be saved.
+The compiler is responsible for generating code to save registers that need to be saved on the entry to a function, and restore the registers on exit. if there are any such registers, they are saved on the stack, from high to low addresses, in the following
-Saved values include the value of the caller's frame-pointer register, `blink` (return address) register, callee-saved registers used by the function.
+order: `f31`->`f0` (if they exists),`r59`->`r32` (if they exits), `r30`, `r27` (if not used as frame pointer), `r26`->`r0`, `blink` (if required), and `fp` (if required).

 :memo: Note